Lions, Tigers and Bears (comics): Film

-The comic book series was optioned for film in the fall of 2005 by Union Entertainment for six months, however the company closed their doors before a movie could be undertaken.
+The comic book series was optioned for film in the fall of 2005 by Union Entertainment for six months, but the company closed their doors before a film could be undertaken.

-In 2009, Paramount optioned the comic series, with a screenplay by Joey Aucoin and Lorenzo di Bonaventura set to produce.
-The film will be live action, with "heavy doses" of CGI animation.
+In 2009, Paramount Pictures optioned the comic series, while Joey Aucoin and Lorenzo di Bonaventura were hired to write and produce, respectively.
+The project was intended to be a live action, with "heavy doses" of CGI animation.
+No progress on the project was made and the rights lapsed.